abdulamite/GitLibs/README.md

  7. Now that we created the new branch, we need to checkout the new branch.
 To checkout the new branch simply run `git checkout lib_edit`.
  8. If we ever need to check what branch we are currently on, we can simply run `git branch` and we will see a `*` next to the active branch.
  9. Now you can run `ls -l`  to see the the folders available in the project.
 You should see a file titled `libs.txt`
- 10. Using either nano or your favorite text editor your can now open this file to edit it.
-To open the file using the default editor on your machine simply run `open libs.txt`
+ 11. What we want to do now, is we want to make a copy of the `libs.txt` file and we want to create our copy in the `/responses` directory.
+To do this we can simply run `cp libs.txt responses/{your_name}_libs.txt`.
+As an example I would run `cp libs.txt responses/abdul_libs.txt`.
+ 13. This will create a text file in the `responses` directory that we can edit and make our own!
+To do this we can now go into the directory with `cd responses`. and run `ls` to see the newly created file is now available.
+ 14. Now you can open the file with your favorite text editor by running `open responses/{your_name}_libs.txt`.
- 11. You should see there are spaces available where you can edit the file.
+ 15. You should see there are spaces available where you can edit the file.
 Simply complete the Mad Libs like file to create your own fun story.
- 12. Once you have completed this, save your file and run `git status` to view the changes made in project.
+ 16. Once you have completed this, save your file and run `git status` to view the changes made in project.
+ 17. We are almost ready to stage our commits.
+First we need to make sure we are at the root of the project.
+If you are currently in the `/responses` directory simply run. `cd ..` to go back to the parent directory.
+We know we are in the correct spot if we hit `ls -l` and we see the following files:
+- README.md
+- libs.txt
+- responses

- 13. Now you are ready ready to stage your commits.
-To add the files to your staging area run `git add lib_edit`
+ 19. To add the files to your staging area run `git add responses`
- 14. Now that the file has been staged, we can check the status of the file by running `git status`.
+ 20. Now that the file has been staged, we can check the status of the file by running `git status`.
 This will show us the status of the staged, and modified files.
- 15. We can now commit our changes.
+ 21. We can now commit our changes.
 It is important that we add a useful commit message so the reviewer knows what to look for in the file changes.
-To commit the file run `git commit -m "filled in lib.txt file"`
+To commit the file run `git commit -m "created my own libs file in the responses directory"`
- 16. Finally we can push our changes up to our Github repository.
+ 22. Finally we can push our changes up to our Github repository.
 To do this we run `git push https://github.com/{your_username}/GitLibs.git lib_edit`.
 **Note that when we run this, we are only pushing the changes to our Github fork of the original repository.
 We must now open a pull request to request to add our changes to the production copy of the code**

 ## Pull Request